Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - ¾ salt

-- In a separate large bowl whisk together the flour, almond meal baking powder, baking soda, and salt until combined.
-Whisk well to ensure and clumps are removed.
+- In a separate large bowl, whisk together the flour, almond meal baking powder, baking soda, and salt until combined.
+Whisk well to ensure clumps are removed.

-- Transfer the dry ingredients into your wet ingredients and whisk together just until everything is combined.
+- Transfer the dry ingredients to your wet ingredients and whisk together until everything is combined.